12 Correlation and linear regression

 12.10.2 Checking the linearity of the relationship

-Somewhat more advanced versions of the same plot is produced by checking ‘Residuals plots’ in the regression analysis ‘Assumption checks’ options in jamovi.
-These are useful not only for checking linearity, but also for checking normality and equality of variance assumptions, and we look at these in more detail in Section 12.10.3.
+More advanced versions of the same plot are produced by checking ‘Residuals plots’ in the regression analysis ‘Assumption checks’ options in jamovi.
+These are useful for checking linearity, normality and equality of variance assumptions, and we look at these in more detail in Section 12.10.3.
 This option not only draws plots comparing the predicted values to the residuals, it does so for each individual predictor.

 12.10.3 Checking the normality of the residuals